NixOS/rfcs/rfcs/0088-nixpkgs-breaking-change-policy.md

 from:

-- After testing to confirm that a change is correct, merge and notify dependents that they need to update their packages.
+- After testing to confirm that a change is correct, merge and notify dependants that they need to update their packages.
-- Merge to `staging`, notify dependents then eventually merge to `master`.
+- Merge to `staging`, notify dependants then eventually merge to `master`.
 - Gather a large number of fixes in the PR branch then merge to `staging` or `master` once most or all dependencies are fixed.